-It won’t be long before we are adjusting our thermostats to deliver us warmer air and make our homes nice and cozy during the cooler months.
-And warmer air equates to drier air that can influence our overall health.
+It won’t be long before we are flipping our thermostats to deliver us warmer air and make our homes nice and cozy during the winter.
+And warmer air means drier air that can influence our overall health.
 You may have never considered monitoring humidity levels in your home, or maybe you’re looking to find just the ideal balance.
-We’ve talked about the benefits of a whole-home humidifier from decreasing the chances of getting sick to helping with your skin.
-But how do you know which system is the best for you?
+We’ve talked about the benefits of a whole-home humidifier from reducing the chances of getting sick to helping with your skin.
+But how do you know which system is the best for your house?

-There are a couple items you’ll need to consider when shopping for a whole-home humidifier.
+There are a couple items you’ll need to consider when purchasing a whole-home humidifier.

-- Size—The size and capacity of a humidifier is based on gallons per day of operation.
+- Size—The humidifier’s size and capacity is based on gallons per day of operation.
 One way to decide what size you should get is to take your total floor area and multiply it by the height of your home’s ceiling.
-This will help determine how many gallons per hour is needed and be a guide as you assess your options.
+This will help determine how many gallons per hour you will need and be a guide as you assess your options.

 - Budget—There are initial expenses when purchasing the humidifier equipment, but it’s important to also consider how much money will go into operation and maintenance.
 There are many models that can help meet the needs in your home while keeping to a budget you are comfortable with.

 Each house is different.
-Our professionals at Golden Seal Service Experts Heating & Air Conditioning can give you a home health report to help you pick which humidifier will work for your home.
-And our assessment will ensure you are getting the best solution to fit your existing HVAC system.
-We want to make sure you can rest comfortably during the colder weather and that you have the support you need to maintain proper indoor air quality.
+Our experts at Golden Seal Service Experts can give you a home health report to help you pick which humidifier will work for your home.
+And our assessment will ensure you are getting the best solution to fit your current HVAC system.
+We want to make sure you can rest comfortably during the cooler season and that you have the support you need to maintain proper indoor air quality.
 You can reach us at 630-246-2698 or go to our online scheduler to make an appointment.